HUMAN RESOURCES ASSOCIATION OF TREASURE VALLEY BY-LAWS

-Section 3.5: STUDENT MEMBERS.
+Section 3.4: STUDENT MEMBERS.
 Individuals attending a minimum of 6 college credit hours who demonstrate to the satisfaction of the Board of Directors a bona fide interest in human resource management and in the purposes of the Association shall be eligible for Student Membership.
 Student Members shall be entitled to all rights and privileges of membership except the right to vote or hold an Officer position in the Association.
 There shall be no annual dues application to this class of membership.
-No current HRATV Member shall be allowed to downgrade membership from Professional, Associate or Affiliate category to Student Membership.
+HRATV members holding any form of a current HRATV professional, associate, life, or affiliate membership are not eligible to convert to student membership until their next renewal cycle.
 No one member shall be a Student Member for more than 6 years, nonconsecutive.

-Section 3.6: APPLICATION FOR MEMBERSHIP.
-Application for membership shall be in writing on a form provided by the Association.
+Section 3.5: APPLICATION FOR MEMBERSHIP.
+Application for membership shall be submitted electronically on a form provided by the Association.
 Membership in the Association shall be applied for in the individual’s name, not the organization with which the individual is affiliated.

-Section 3.9: ANNUAL DUES.
-Annual dues shall be paid by January 31 of each year.
+Section 3.8: ANNUAL DUES.
+Annual dues for current members shall be paid by January 31 of each year.
 The amount of the dues shall be determined by the Board of Directors and communicated at least 30 days prior to the due date.
 Dues are nonrefundable.
-New candidates approved for membership after October 31 will carry over to the following year (in effect receiving 14 months of membership for the same annual membership fee).

 ARTICLE IV -- GENERAL MEMBERSHIP MEETINGS